This job search feature is for Premium Users.

 Radiation therapists are part of the oncology teams that treat patients with cancer.
 They often work with the following specialists:

-- Radiation oncologists are physicists help in planning of radiation treatments, develop better and safer radiation therapies, and check that radiation output is accurate
+- Medical physicists help in planning of radiation treatments, develop better and safer radiation therapies, and check that radiation output is accurate

 |Offices of physicians||24|